Apply and Thrive

 What are Executive Functioning Skills?

 ADHD isn’t just about attention and focus.
-In fact, many girls with ADHD do not struggle with focusing.
+In fact, many students with ADHD do not struggle with focusing.
 Individuals with ADHD struggle with the executive functions of the brain.

 Executive function refers to the cognitive skills we use to plan, organize, and manage our tasks and behaviors, allowing us to achieve goals and adapt to new situations.
 It's essentially the brain's "control panel" for higher-level thinking, enabling us to set goals, focus attention, and regulate our actions.